 Mechanical engineers focus on how things work.
-Most objects — chairs, micro-robots, medical devices, power plants — are designed using mechanical engineering principles.
+Most objects — from cars to medical devices — are designed using mechanical engineering principles.

-In fourth year, you’ll be part of a student team working with an industry client to solve a real problem facing his or her company.
+After second year, you’ll specialize in one of the following areas: Mechatronics; Manufacturing; Solid Mechanics & Design; Energy & Environment; or Bioengineering.
+In fourth year, you’ll be part of a student team working with an industry client to solve a problem facing their company.

 - Linear Algebra

-- Seminar Intro to Mechanical and Industrial Engineering
+- Mechanics Seminar: Intro to Mechanical & Industrial Engineering

-To get to know some of our students in the Mechanical Engineering program as well as recent graduates of this program, please visit the Meet Our Students section.
+To get to know some of our students in the Industrial Engineering program, please visit the Meet Our Students section.